aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsecurityoptions/_index.md

 ```

-Gets or sets the owner password of the document
+the owner password of the document

 **Returns:**
 java.lang.String